valentin-schwind/consent-form-generator/README.md

-# Automated Consent Form Generator
+# Automated Informed Consent Generator
-Created for scientific experiments in the field of user and experimental studies.
+Created for scientific experiments in the field of HCI-related user and experimental studies.
+Please note: There are three predefined institutions.
 - HTML, Javascript